wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 <ins>Heroism.</ins> After a session, note one heroic thing you did.
 You can add 1 to a Skill that directly relates to this gesture.
 You can only know as many skills as your Intelligence.
 You can replace old skills as you get new ones.

-<ins>Scars.</ins> Also, after a session, if you got at least one Wound, you now have a scar.
+<ins>Scars.</ins> Also, after a session, if you got wounded, you now have a scar.
 This scar makes you resistant to the specific danger that gave you the Wound (as defined by the referee).
 You can only have as many scars as your Constitution.
 You can replace old scars as you get new ones.
 If you somewhat mutate during you adventure, each mutation takes the place of a scar but cannot be removed.

 ---

 ## Damage Types

-For those who want to do more with the elements, you can sacrifice a damage dice to have a powerful on-hit effect instead:
+If you want to do more with the elements, you can remove a damage dice from your attack to have a powerful on-hit effect instead:
-- <ins>Acid:</ins> negate target's armor for a round.
+- <ins>Acid:</ins> negate armor for a round.
 - <ins>Cold:</ins> prevent movement for a round.
-- <ins>Electric:</ins> attack a nearby target for the sacrificed dice's damage.
+- <ins>Electric:</ins> attack nearby target for 1 dice.
-- <ins>Fire:</ins> destroy a flammable piece of clothing or small object.
+- <ins>Fire:</ins> destroy a flammable small object.
-- <ins>Mind:</ins> target acts last on its next turn.
+- <ins>Mind:</ins> charm for a round.
-- <ins>Magical:</ins> target must save to be able to cast spells next round.
+- <ins>Magical:</ins> ignore resistance.
-- <ins>Poison:</ins> is poisoned for a round.
+- <ins>Poison:</ins> poison for a round.

 <details markdown="1">
 <summary>Example</summary>